November 30 - December 8, 2020

 While sesshin at Sanshin is intensive and participants are serious about maintaining silence and focus, it is not harsh or unsympathetic.
 Practitioners are encouraged to take care of themselves while at the same time fully entering into the challenge and opportunity of the sesshin.
 It's helpful to have read Uchiyama Roshi's Opening the Hand of Thought for background information about this style of sesshin and to have had some prior experience of intensive practice.
 Guidelines for sesshin and retreat are available here.

-Registration two weeks before the start of the retreat is $345, after 2 weeks is $397.
+Registration up to two weeks before the start of the retreat is $560, within 2 weeks is $644.
 Registration will not be accepted within one week of the start date.

 6:00 pm Supper